Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space

 \paragraph{Reparameterization around a fixed LoRA initialization $(A_0, B_0)$.} In the default initialization of LoRA \cite{hu2022lora}, $A_0$ is sampled using Kaiming uniform initialization while $B_0=0$.
 This implies that $B_0A_0=0$, ensuring that the initial weight matrix remains equal to the pretrained matrix $W_0$.
 In this work, we investigate improved initialization strategies and allow for choices such that $B_0A_0 \neq 0$.
 To this end, we write $A = A_0 + \Delta A$ and $B = B_0 + \Delta B$.
 With this notation, the product $BA$ can be approximated as $BA \approx B_0A_0 + B_0\Delta A + \Delta B A_0$, where we neglect the second-order term $\Delta B \Delta A$.
 Fine-tuning then begins from $\Delta A = 0$ and $\Delta B = 0$.
 Some recent works explicitly control the initialization offset.
 For instance, in LoRA-GA \cite{gawang2024lora}, the authors ensure that fine-tuning starts exactly from the pretrained matrix $W_0$ by shifting the latter to $W_0 - \eta B_0A_0$.
 In contrast, other approaches such as LoRA-One \cite{zhang2025lora} propose to exploit the flexibility offered by the initialization and deliberately modify the starting point of the weights through an appropriate choice of $A_0$ and $B_0$, so that $W_0 + \eta B_0A_0$ provides a better starting point than $W_0$ itself.

-We adopt the same framework as that used in LoRA-GA, and search for a fine-tuned weight matrix of the form $W + \Delta W = W_0 + \eta(B_0\Delta A + \Delta B A_0)$.
+We adopt the same framework as that used in LoRA-GA, and search for a fine-tuned weight matrix of the form $W_0 + \Delta W = W_0 + \eta(B_0\Delta A + \Delta B A_0)$.
 It allows for a simpler, more intuitive analysis.
 In Section \ref{sec:algo}, we show how we can additionally incorporate the shift influence in our algorithmic design.
-Our experimental results in Section \ref{sec:exp} validate our methodology for both the LoRA-GA and LoRA-One configurations.

 The resulting LoRA fine-tuning procedure can therefore be written as follows:

 In the NTK regime, this optimization problem becomes: